Background pattern

 United Kingdom, Ireland, and Malta: Triomel Peripheral 4g/l nitrogen 700 kcal/l with electrolytes

-Hungary: PeriOlimel 4 g/l nitrogen with electrolytes emulsified infusion
+Hungary: PeriOlimel 4 g/l nitrogen with electrolytes emulsion for infusion

 ATC code: B05 BA10.

-PeriOlimelis presented in the form of a 3-compartment bag.
-Each bag contains a solution of glucose with calcium, a lipid emulsion, and a solution of amino acids with other electrolytes
+PeriOlimel is presented in a 3-compartment bag.
+Each bag contains a glucose solution with calcium, a lipid emulsion, and an amino acid solution with other electrolytes.

 Content per bag